-At the end of the summer school, students will be able:
+At the end of the summer school, students will be able to:

-- To explain the challenges of water issues in regional, metropolitan and urban environments and describe resilience of urban environments in relation to climate change
+- EXPLAIN the challenges of water issues in regional, metropolitan and urban environments and describe resilience of urban environments in relation to climate change

-- To elaborate a draft spatial plan and design using basic spatial planning and strategy-making tools in relation to water issues
+- ELABORATE a draft spatial plan and design using basic spatial planning and strategy-making tools in relation to water issues

-- To discuss the possible roles planning and design professionals might have in delivering socially, economically and environmentally sustainable urban environments
+- DISCUSS the possible roles planning and design professionals might have in delivering socially, economically and environmentally sustainable urban environments

-- To connect issues of governance, participation and democracy to spatial planning and design
+- CONNECT issues of governance, participation and democracy to spatial planning and design

-- To take general steps in spatial plan and strategy-making, using clear methods and tools associated with each step
+- TAKE STEPS in spatial plan and strategy-making, using clear methods and tools associated with each step

 - How does your strategy and design address the three essential dimensions of sustainability? (social, economic and environmental?)

 - How does your strategy and design engage and attribute clear roles to the three big groups of stakeholders in a governance arrangement? (civic society, the public sector and the private sector?)

 - What are the values underline your strategy and design?

 - What does your strategy and design achieve in terms of spatial justice?

 - What does your strategy and design achieve in terms of public goods?

 - How does your strategy and design cater for the needs of vulnerable groups (disabled, the elderly, children, minorities)?

 - How do you use policies, zoning, economic investment and participation in your strategy and design?